Houssem Ben Salem

 2021 — present

-My day job and this hobby are the same craft.
-Reading the physics behind a metrology measurement uses the same logic as reading the emotion behind a market price: identify the generator, model its influence, engineer for it.
-The reading reflexes, modelling tools and post-mortem discipline I built at Sylvac have been directly reusable in Lumin.
+Lumin advances alongside my main career — fourteen years of Machine Vision engineering at Swiss precision metrology houses.
+Reading the physics behind a metrology measurement uses the same logic as reading the psychology behind a market price: identify the generator, model its influence, engineer for it.
+The reading reflexes, modelling tools, and post-mortem discipline that resolve an optical measurement are directly reusable in Lumin.
 Since 2021 the two trajectories have advanced in parallel, each breakthrough on one side feeding the other.

 2015 — present